-An Item ID is the unique identifier for any field within your Audit/Template such as a Question, a Multiple Choice field or a media (image) field.
+An Item ID is the unique identifier for any field within your Inspection/Template such as a Question, a Multiple Choice field or a media (image) field.
 This method can also be used to get a response ID (for example, Yes or Not Applicable)

-This guide will walk you through the steps to identify the specific item IDs within your Audit/Template which can be used as part of a bespoke/custom integration or with Microsoft Flow to populate a Spreadsheet or a SQL database.
+This guide will walk you through the steps to identify the specific item IDs within your Inspection/Template which can be used as part of a bespoke/custom integration or with Microsoft Flow to populate a Spreadsheet or a SQL database.